-The Michigan Local Historic Districts Act requires local municipalities to evaluate proposed historic districts according to the same criteria used by the National Register of Historic Places.
-Recordingly, the Robert and Erma Hayden House Historic District Study Committee finds that the proposed historic district Robert and Erma Hayden House Historic District is significant under National Register of Historic Places Criterion B as it illustrates "the lives of persons significant in our past . . . within a local, state, or national historic context."
-89
+Historic Places.55 Accordingly, the Robert and Erma Hayden House Historic District Study Committee finds that the proposed historic district Robert and Erma Hayden House Historic District is significant under National Register of Historic Places Criterion B as it illustrates "the lives of persons significant in our past . . . within a local, state, or national historic context."56